.. a planning opportunity for collaboration between your financial planner, your accountant and your lawyer

 Who coordinates planning Business Succession arrangements?

-Continuum Financial Planners Pty Ltd has a structured process by which to advise you on actions needed to be undertaken – and are able to refer you to specialist advisers who can assist with the preparation of the appropriate plan for your circumstances.
+Continuum Financial Planners Pty Ltd has a structured process by which to advise you regarding business succession arrangements.
+Our team ia available to refer you to specialist advisers who can assist with the preparation of the appropriate plan for your circumstances.
 We act for clients so as to coordinate the process, using your existing advisory specialists or referring you to others if appropriate – and monitoring the completion of all aspects of the process.